How to Calculate Revenue Recognition: PoC Method

 While the cost-to-cost method is widely used, other methods can also effectively measure project progress.
 These include tracking progress against agreed milestones, measuring incurred costs against a budget, tracking labor hours, or using similar measurable metrics.
 The best method depends on the specific project and industry.
 For instance, in software development, milestones like completing specific features might be more relevant than solely tracking costs.
 Choosing the right method ensures accurate revenue recognition and provides valuable insights into project performance.
 For seamless integration with your existing systems, check out HubiFi's integration options.

-When to Use the Percentage of Completion Method
+When Should You Use the Percentage of Completion Method?

 Deciding whether the percentage of completion method suits your business requires careful consideration.
 It's generally appropriate when specific criteria are met, giving you confidence in its accuracy and reliability.
 Let's break down these key factors: